 - To represent ranges. - You probably figured that one out. - More natural than the traditional (lo, hi) field pair. - More database integrity and interesting operations available.

-Coming!
 JSON Fields.

-- Not in 1.8, but coming in 1.9.
+- New in 1.9.

 - Fields that support arbitrary JSON structures.

-- Still a work in progress.
+- Stored as jsonb in PostgreSQL.